Ryan-Holben/Ryan-Holben.github.io/about.md

 My name is Ryan Holben, and I love solving problems.

-I am currently a [mathematics professor](http://www.furman.edu/academics/mathematics/meet-our-faculty/Pages/Ryan-Holben.aspx).
-I firmly believe in the beauty of math.
+I am a [math professor](http://www.furman.edu/academics/mathematics/meet-our-faculty/Pages/Ryan-Holben.aspx).
+I firmly believe in the beauty of mathematics.

-I also love to code.
-It is both a tool and a medium by which I explore many [/codeing/](interests).
+I also love coding.
+It is both a tool and a medium by which I explore many [interests](/coding/).

 To see my résumé, click the <span class ="social-resume"><a class="fa fa-file-pdf-o" href="/assets/pdf/Resume.pdf" title="Résumé"></a></span> icon above.